crs4/seal/docs/read_sort_index.rst

 supports sorting by mapping coordinate, and only supports reading and writing SAM.

-**Currently ReadSort is tuned to work well sorting mappings uniformely distributed over the reference.**
+**Currently ReadSort is tuned to work well sorting mappings uniformly distributed over the reference.**

-ReadSort works by breaking up the output into several several sorted parts (like all Hadoop applications).
+ReadSort works by breaking up the output into several several sorted parts, one per reduce task (like all Hadoop applications).
 Each output file is itself sorted.
 In addition, all mappings in part *n* come before part *n+1*.
 Therefore, to create a single file with all the ordered data one merely has to concatenate all the output files in order.